JoeFoster-cn/JoeFoster-cn/README.md

 - 💬 Ask me about anything related to [LFC](https://www.liverpoolfc.com/)!
 - 📫 You can find me on [LinkedIn](https://www.linkedin.com/in/joe-foster-14b9b5106/)
--
 - ⚡ Fun fact: I'm ambidextrous (~~kind of...~~)

-:work:I'm working my way through the coding world and have got a basic grasp of:
+:clipboard:I'm working my way through the coding world and have got a basic grasp of:
 - [x] Javascript
 - [x] HTML
 - [x] CSS